AAYUSHSHAH20/The-Movie-Recommendation-System/README.md

 - **Machine Learning**: Utilized to power the recommendation system.
 - **HTML, CSS, JavaScript**: For the frontend design and interactivity.

-## Contributing

-If you'd like to contribute to this project, please follow our [Contribution Guidelines](CONTRIBUTING.md).

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments

 - Special thanks to [The Movie Database](https://www.themoviedb.org/) for providing the movie data.
-- Thanks to the open-source community for their valuable contributions to Django and machine learning libraries.

-Feel free to customize the README to include any additional information or details specific to your project.
-Make sure to keep the README updated as your project evolves.